 Pets also bring a sense of security to young children.
 Even in the midst of a divorce, when children might feel lonely and somewhat abandoned, their pets will always be there.
 This is evident during early childhood, but teens also benefit from the animals’ support.
 Furthermore, pets can provide a great bridge for communicating with adults.
 Your kids can relate to you by discussing the dog or cat, even when it seems like you have nothing else in common.

 Finally, pets are great stress relievers.
 Playing fetch or running with a dog can give a great sense of physical release.
-Pets are sources of laughter and joy, and they can provide nurturing support to both youngsters and adults during the trails of divorce.
+Pets are sources of laughter and joy, and they can provide nurturing support to both youngsters and adults during the trials of divorce.

 If you are attempting to divide “custody” of your family’s pets, consider talking to a qualified divorce attorney.
 These professionals can help you learn more about your courtroom rights and responsibilities during your breakup.

 Source: www.huffingtonpost.com, “Pets very helpful for children coping with divorce” Rosalind Sedacca, May.
 06, 2013